QiZhou1996/a-bike-sharing-business-analysis-project/README.md

 *by Qi Zhou / qiqizhou1996@gmail.com*

 ## Project Summary:
-<p>This real-world project [1] demonstrates a fundamental and comprehensive business analysis: from asking targeted questions and performing exploratory data analysis (EDA) to delivering actionable insights and and crafting a compelling data story.
+<p>This real-world project [1] demonstrates a fundamental and comprehensive business analysis: from asking targeted questions and performing exploratory data analysis (EDA) to delivering actionable insights and crafting a compelling data story.
 The primary goal is to identify patterns in user behavior and rental trends, thereby helping the NY Citi bike-sharing program [2] enhance its business strategy and improve user experience.</p>

 ## Key questions:
 <p>The analysis is structured around answering the following five questions:</p>